 The nominees for the Steenbergen Stipendium 2020, the prize for talented photographers, have been announced.
 The jury has nominated five art academy graduation projects based on the final exam exhibitions that took place in autumn.
 “What did we look for?
 Quality, quality, quality.
 Naturally, that is an abstract concept, but it came down to looking for professionalism and photographic craftmanship, and being strict on visual clichés,” says jury chairwoman Merel Bem.

 The Steenbergen Stipendium is the oldest photography award in the Netherlands and has been accompanied by an exhibition of the nominees’ work in the Nederlands Fotomuseum ever since its first edition.
 The winner of the jury prize will receive an incentive prize of €5,000 from Stichting Steenbergen.
-This time, the projects can be seen in the Nederlands Fotomuseum from 4 April to 23 May 2021.
+This time, the projects can be seen in the Nederlands Fotomuseum this spring.

 The nomination of the projects also signals innovation within photography and provides insight into how the new generation uses the medium.
 The exhibition in the museum serves as a measure of the development of photography talent in the Netherlands.
 “We follow trends in photography closely and love to show them; that is why we are delighted with this exhibition on display in our museum,” says Birgit Donker, director of the Nederlands Fotomuseum.